pepopowitz/getting-unstuck/slides/src/02-embrace.md

 Notes:

 This is what we're getting paid to do!
-Solve problems.
 To get stuck, and then get unstuck.
 This is our unique skill.
 It's why we get paid to do our job instead of someone else.

 ---

 Trail: 0.
 Embrace

-# It takes time to solve problems
+# Your job is to **solve problems**

 Notes:

-So it's okay to be stuck - that's just you doing your job -
+It's okay to be stuck - that's just you doing your job -

-which is to solve problems, not commit lines of code.
+which is to solve problems, not write lines of code

+---

+Trail: 0.
+Embrace

+# Solving problems **takes time**

+Notes:

+So it's okay if it takes you a while

 ...